rsonger/software-engineering-lab/_posts/2024-04-17-drawing-shapes.md

 ```

 <input type="checkbox" class="checkbox inline"> Run the application with the `python test_3_2.py` command in your terminal.
-<input type="checkbox" class="checkbox inline"> Confirm that a yellow triangle outline and a yellow square outline appear on your screen like in the screenshot below. (**NOTE**: On MacOS, the background may be red instead of black.)
+<input type="checkbox" class="checkbox inline"> Confirm that a yellow triangle outline and a yellow square outline appear on your screen like in the screenshot below. (**NOTE**: On **MacOS**, the background may be red instead of black.)

 ![Yellow outlines of a triangle and a square on a black background](/software-engineering-lab/assets/images/shape_outlines.png)